bansallab/optimize-flu-surveillance/README.md

-# optimize-flu-surveillance
+# Mapping and modeling drivers of influenza disease burden using hierarchical models
+## Approximate Bayesian inference performed in R-INLA

 This repository provides the source code and model outputs for a spatial Bayesian hierarchical model that maps county-level disease burden for influenza-like illness in the United States.

 The model and mapping outputs are described in the following paper:
 Lee, Elizabeth C., Ali Arab, Sandra M. Goldlust, C&eacute;cile Viboud, Bryan T. Grenfell, and Shweta Bansal.
 (2018).
 "Deploying digital health data to optimize influenza surveillance at national and local scales."
 PLOS Computational Biology. doi:10.1371/journal.pcbi.1006020.

-## model codes and inputs
+### model codes and inputs
 The source code for the primary models presented in the manuscript may be found in `model_codes/`.
 The codes here demonstrate the specific settings and parameters in our INLA models and provide additional examples for how to utilize the [R-INLA software](http://www.r-inla.org/).
 Please note that the input data to run the source code are not posted in this repository.

 Descriptions of the files are as follows: